ToBiDi0410/IonicTube/README.md

 # IonicTube

-⏰ An upcoming alternative Youtube Client for Android and IOS based on the Ionic Framework together with Vue.JS.
+⏰An upcoming alternative Youtube Client for Android and IOS based on the Ionic Framework together with Vue.JS.
+❓Can't wait?
+Look at the Screenshots in the Screenshots Folder 📁

 ### ➕ (Planned) Features:
 - Modern and responsive design (similar to the original App)